-The Higher Education Opportunity Act (Public Law 110-315) (HEOA) was enacted on August 14, 2008, and reauthorizes the Higher Education Act of 1965, as amended (HEA).
+The Higher Education Opportunity Act (Public Law 110-315) (HEOA) was enacted on August 14, 2008 and updated October 28 & 29, 2009, and reauthorizes the Higher Education Act of 1965, as amended (HEA).
 The Higher Education Opportunity Act (HEOA) of 2008 contains numerous federal reporting and disclosure requirements for information from various administrative areas of higher education institutions.

-Through course Quality Circles, Faculty regularly reviews course content and workload to ensure they meet expectations for credit hours and various aspects of quality.
+Through course Curriculum Working Groups and Quality Circles, Faculty regularly review course content and workload to ensure they meet expectations for credit hours and various aspects of quality.
 Degree requirements and the credit load for specific courses are documented in the NIU Catalog and NIU Student Handbook.
-NIU is currently updating these publications and will make them available to current and prospective students.

 Transfer Credit Policy